sillycowvalley/TTLSim/Data/Circuits/8080-ish CPU/Documentation/8080A_instruction_set.md

 | LXI B / D / H, nn | 3 | 10 |
 | LXI SP, nn | 3 | 10 |

-Two byte-wide writes into the halves of the target slot. `LXI SP` needs the counter module to accept **two independent 8-bit load enables**, not a single 16-bit load — the two bytes arrive in different cycles.
+Two byte-wide writes into the halves of the target slot. `LXI SP` delivers its two address bytes in separate cycles, so whatever holds SP must accept its low and high halves independently rather than needing a single atomic 16-bit load.

 ### Group 4 — 8-bit ALU